IsuruMaduranga/toolflow/README.md

 - `response_format`: A Pydantic model for structured output.
 - `parallel_tool_execution`: If True, executes multiple tool calls concurrently.
 - `max_tool_calls`: A safety limit for the number of tool call rounds in a single turn.
-- `max_workers`: The maximum number of threads for running synchronous tools in parallel.
 - `graceful_error_handling`: If True (default), tool execution errors are passed to the model as error messages instead of raising exceptions.

 ## Development